 Runner role

-The runner role switches off between team members each week.
-The runner should be somebody who is planning to be in for the whole week.
+The runner role switches off between team members at the beginning of each week.
+Make sure that the runner is aware of their role on the Friday prior to the start of the next work week.
+Ideally the runner should be somebody who is planning to be in for the whole week.

 Initial setup